Health Psychology and Behaviour (8736.2)

 - weekly 3h Zoom lectures and workshops, Canvas modules and critical reflections tasks, questions and riddles AND

 - assessment tasks

 Please note that the lectures/workshops will be recorded and uploaded onto Canvas in the corresponding weekly module.

 Required IT skills

-This unit involves online meetings in real time using the Virtual Room in your UCLearn teaching site.
-The Virtual Room allows you to communicate in real time with your lecturer and other students.
+This unit involves online lectures and workshops using Zoom.
+This delivery format allows you to interact in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
-For best audio quality we recommend a microphone and speaker headset.
-For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
-This will trigger a tutorial to help familiarise you with the functionality of the Virtual Room.
+For the best audio quality, we recommend a microphone and speaker headset.

 Work placement, internships or practicums

 Each Monday, I will post an annoucement that guides you through the week.

 All announcements made on UCLearn (Canvas) will be deemed to have been made to the whole group.
 As such, any notice posted in them is considered to be known by all students.
 You are expected to consult these announcement at the very least once a week, but consider consulting them more often so that you are aware of any unplanned changes to classes.